UWFosterIT/node-gws/README.md

 This module assumes you have gone through all the required steps to gain and verify access as [documented in their wiki](https://wiki.cac.washington.edu/display/infra/Groups+Web+Service+REST+API).

 Note: Version 4.0.0 and later require Node 8
+Note: Version 5.0.0 and later use the GWS v3 JSON API.
+Responses from this library may be different because of changes in the GWS API output.

 ## Installation